-When a person is choking, there is something that is obstructing their airway, but in horses, the airway remains clear, while the esophagus, the tube that runs from the mouth to stomach, is blocked.
+Just like in humans, choke in horses is a serious issue; however, because of the difference in anatomy between horses and humans, choke presents differently in horses.
+When a person is choking, there is something that is obstructing their airway, but in horses, the airway remains clear while the esophagus, the tube that runs from the mouth to stomach, is blocked.

 While a horse is choking, they remain able to breathe, making it a less dire situation, but choke is still a serious problem.

-The treatment for choke will vary case by case, but the general approach is to combine the use of sedation to relax the muscles around the blockage and the use of a nasogastric tube to physically clear the obstruction.
+The treatment for choke by your veterinarian will vary case by case, but the general approach is to combine the use of sedation to relax the muscles around the blockage and the use of a nasogastric tube to physically clear the obstruction.

 After an episode of choke, the horse will need to be closely monitored.
 The two main complications are the irritation and swelling of the esophagus and the risk of developing pneumonia due to the aspiration of feed particles into the lungs while the horse is choking.
 Your veterinarian may prescribe medications to address these potential complications.

-The fundamental reason a horse will choke on a feed (or other feedstuff), initially, is that the horse does not chew the feed properly and therefore, there isn’t enough saliva produced to allow the feed to slide smoothly down the esophagus.
+The fundamental reason a horse will choke on a horse feed (or other feedstuff), initially, is that the horse does not chew the feed properly and therefore, it doesn’t have enough saliva produced to allow the feed to slide smoothly down the esophagus.

-Horses will bolt their feed due to a variety of reasons, many of which are due to feeling anxiety at feeding time due to real or perceived competition for feed.
+Horses will bolt their feed due to a variety of reasons, many of which are due to feeling anxious at feeding time due to real or perceived competition for feed.
 For this reason, horses are more likely to choke when fed in groups.
 Even when horses are fed individually, a horse showing feed aggression on the opposite side of a partition may cause a horse to bolt their feed.